 In 2007, Lieutenant Birozy promoted to Sergeant.
 As a Sergeant, he worked as a patrol watch commander, supervised the Professional Standards Division (PSD), and the Criminal Investigations Unit (CIU).
 In PSD, he was responsible for overseeing the Department’s hiring, training, and internal affairs investigations.
 In CIU, his responsibilities included supervising detectives who investigated cases involving crimes against persons.

-In 2019, Lieutenant Birozy promoted to his current rank of Lieutenant and is currently assigned as the Professional Standards Division Commander.
-In this position, he is responsible for the day-to-day operations of the Division.
+In 2019, Lieutenant Birozy promoted to his current rank of Lieutenant and was first assigned as the Professional Standards Division Commander.
+In this position, he was responsible for the day-to-day operations of the Division.
+He was transferred to area command in August 2020 and he oversees all patrol operations in the north end of the City.

 Lieutenant Birozy is a strong believer in lifelong learning.
 He consistently pursues opportunities to increase his knowledge base.
 He obtained his Associate of Arts degree in criminal justice from Fullerton College, a Bachelor of Arts degree in leadership from Bellevue University, and a Master of Science degree in law enforcement executive leadership from California Southern University.
 Lieutenant Birozy is a graduate of the Sherman Block Supervisory Leadership Institute and attended the rigorous POST Instructor Development Institute where he successfully graduated as a Master Instructor